 1) EFFECTIVE PROCESSES AND PROCEDURES

-We seek employees and volunteers that are enthusiastic about helping our community and the development of children in the greater Wichita area.
-We balance that commitment with a series of policies that ensure they are qualified and appropriate and we also want to ensure our members and visitors are not a challenge to child safety:
+We seek employees and volunteers that are enthusiastic about helping our community and the development of the greater Wichita area.
+We balance that commitment with a series of policies that ensure they are qualified and appropriate and we also want to ensure our members and visitors are not a challenge to safety:

 - All YMCA employees - regardless of their role within the organization - undergo rigid employment checks including comprehensive county, state and federal criminal background checks; social security traces; national sex offender registry (SOR) checks, global watch and nationwide alert list checks; and multiple professional and personal reference checks, all looking for potential child abuse and extremes in behavior prior to being hired.
 All employees, once hired but before starting in their job, also undergo a variety of required training—including sexual abuse prevention.